This is a model not a prediction. The results are based on the limited information you've provided and assumptions made about the future.

 Your employer makes contributions once a year at 1 January.

-We've assumed that you're eligible for the government low income super tax offset if your income is below the relevant threshold, but note that other eligibility criteria apply.
+We've assumed that you're eligible for the government low income superannuation tax offset (LISTO) if your income is below the relevant threshold, but note that other eligibility criteria apply.

 To estimate your possible co-contribution, we assume your salary is your assessable income before any salary sacrifice contributions are made, and this includes reportable fringe benefits.
 Eligibility criteria apply.